Pax Christi!

 Why subscribe?

 Subscribe to get full access to the newsletter and website.
-I won’t fill your inbox: odd flurries of activity aside, I typically post an article once a fortnight.
+I won’t fill your inbox: odd flurries of activity aside, I typically post an article twice a week.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.